 Neutron Capture – Radiative Capture

-- Radiative Capture.
-Most absorption reactions result in the loss of a neutron coupled with the production of one or more gamma rays.
-This is referred to as a capture reaction, and its cross-section is denoted by σγ.
+The neutron capture is one of the possible absorption reactions that may occur.
+In fact, for non-fissionable nuclei it is the only possible absorption reaction.
+Capture reactions result in the loss of a neutron coupled with the production of one or more gamma rays.
+This capture reaction is also referred to as a radiative capture or (n, γ) reaction, and its cross-section is denoted by σγ.

 Neutron Capture at Small Neutron Flux

 It must be noted we have to distinguish between radiative captures at small neutron flux and at high neutron flux.
 At small neutron flux, as in a nuclear reactor, the compound nucleus has time to decay between two neutron captures.
 The most usual capture reactions that occur inside a power reactor are below:

 Neutron Capture at High Neutron Flux

 At very high flux the atomic nuclei do not necessarily have enough time to decay via beta particle emission between neutron captures.
 This happens inside stars, where a really tremendous flux may be reached.
 As a result of many capture reactions without beta decay the mass number rises by a large amount, while the atomic number stays the same.
 Only afterwards, the highly unstable nuclei decay via many β− decays to stabilize itself.

 Since the process entails a succession of many rapid neutron captures, it is called the r-process.
 The r-process is a nucleosynthesis process that occurs in core-collapse supernovae and is responsible for the creation of approximately half of the neutron-rich atomic nuclei heavier than iron.

 Source: JANIS (Java-based Nuclear Data Information Software); The JEFF-3.1.1 Nuclear Data Library